workload-assessment-openshift4/basic-servlet-example/README.md

 ### This projects helps one understand the basic working of *servlets*, *sessions*, *lifecycle of servlets* and how *request*, *session* and *servlet context* scopes can be used to share data.
 The hyperlinks in the index.html(http://{IP_ADDR}:8080/ServletSample/) are self explanatory

- *Note: Check console after each operation to understand the flow and also go through the code and comments in the code for better understanding.*
+ *Note: Check console after each operation to understand the flow and also go through the code and comments in the code for better understanding.
+In Servlets, we write html code inside java code*

 ###### Operations